aMarkusa/RF-controller/README.md

 The PCB was designed in EasyEDA and ordered from JLCPCB.
 Desing files in project repository.

 ### BOM
-BOM is found in the [design files](https://github.com/aMarkusa/RF-controller/tree/main/Design%20files) repository.
+BOM is found in the [design files](https://github.com/aMarkusa/RF-controller/tree/main/Design%20files) directory.

 ## Reflections
 As this was a part of a course project it developed my ability to work in a team.
 Even though a lot of the development was done individually, the controller had to be compatible with the car, and therefore, the team had to actively discuss the design choices.<br />